 (AUSTIN – TEXAS CIVIL JUSTICE LEAGUE)

-Efforts to extend liability protections to health care providers, first responders, businesses, schools, churches, and other entities received a huge boost tonight when Governor Greg Abbott declared the pandemic liability protection an emergency item and one of his top legislative priorities for the 87th Legislature.
+Efforts to extend liability protections to health care providers, businesses, schools, churches, and other entities received a huge boost tonight when Governor Greg Abbott declared the pandemic liability protection an emergency item and one of his top legislative priorities for the 87th Legislature.
 The Governor’s emergency declaration means that the legislation, soon to be filed in the Texas Senate by Sen. Kelly Hancock (R-North Richland Hills), may receive expedited consideration of the Legislature within the first 60 days of the legislative session.

 “We are deeply grateful to Governor Abbott for designating this legislation as an emergency and for speeding relief to Texas health care providers and businesses struggling with the consequences of the pandemic,” said Carol Sims, TCJL Executive Director.
 “Governor Abbott has provided decisive leadership since the onset of the crisis.
 He has made the tough decisions that had to be made, but has never lost sight of the crucial importance to the people of Texas of keeping the economy open to the greatest possible extent.
 This legislation will bring much-needed assurance that our health care providers and businesses will not face potentially ruinous litigation while they are getting back on their feet.”